HDFGroup/hdf-rest-api/DatatypeOps/DELETE_Datatype.rst

 Description
 ===========
 The implementation of the DELETE operation deletes the committed datatype named in the URI.
-All attributes the datatype will also be deleted.
+All attributes of the datatype will also be deleted.

 Requests
 ========